Anticipation is a big part of the shopping experience.

 "Since the coronavirus outbreak, 43% of US consumers say they plan to do more shopping online."

-Retail store owners need to find creative ways to make up for some of that lost in-store experience.
+Retail store owners must find creative ways to compensate for some of that lost in-store experience.

 This is where unboxing comes into play.